larsks/gruf/README.md

 ## Configuration

+Gruf expects a remote called "gerrit" to exist in your git config.
+It must be the `ssh://` style in order for Gruf to parse it correctly.
+For example:

+    [remote "gerrit"]
+        url = ssh://someuser@gerrit.yourcompany.com:29418/repo/path
+        fetch = +refs/heads/*:refs/remotes/gerrit/*

 Gruf will attempt to read `$XDG_CONFIG_DIR/gruf/gruf.yml` (which normally means `$HOME/.config/gruf/gruf.yml`), which is a [YAML][] format file that can contain a `querymap` key that maps terms in your